Voracek scores in OT to give Flyers 5-4 win over Rangers

 SIDELINED

 Rangers D Adam Fox and F Pavel Buchnevich were added to the NHL’s COVID-19 protocol list earlier in the day.
-They joined F Phillip Di Guiseppe, who was added to the list Sunday.
+They joined F Phillip Di Giuseppe, who was added to the list Sunday.

-Reunanen was called up from Hartford of the AHL and the 23-year-old defenseman made his NHL debut.
-Reunanen, selected by the Rangers in the fourth round of the 2016 draft, had two goals and three assists in eight games with the Wolf Pack this season.
+Reunanen, selected by the Rangers in the fourth round of the 2016 draft, had two goals and three assists in eight games with Hartford of the AHL this season.

 RAFFL RETURNS